How to Make Homemade Lube: Zero-Waste DIY Water-Based Recipe

-If you are new to menstrual cups and plastic free periods and above all, if you have never had penetrative sex or inserted anything into your vagina, you might want to have some lube around the first time you insert your cup.
-You’ll potentially have to move the cup around a bit and try inserting it several times and experiment towards finding its proper placement in the lower part of your vaginal canal.
-This can all be easier if your vaginal area is a bit moist.
-In order to have a smooth first-time experience with a menstrual cup, simply apply a bit of water-based lube to the rim of the cup right before insertion.
+If you are new to menstrual cups, plastic-free periods, or penetrative experiences, you might want to have some homemade lube on hand the first time you insert your cup.
+You may need to adjust the cup a few times to find its proper placement in the lower part of your vaginal canal.
+A bit of moisture can make this easier.
+For a smooth first-time experience, simply apply a small amount of water-based homemade lube to the rim of the cup right before insertion.

-Lubricant can also benefit you during sex or masturbation, especially if you experience vaginal dryness.
-In other words - there are various situations where having some lube handy can be beneficial.
+Lubricant can also be beneficial during sex or masturbation, especially if you experience vaginal dryness.
+In other words, there are many situations where having some homemade lube handy can make things more comfortable.

 More than ready to make and test our own DIY lube, we were scrolling the internet for do’s and don’ts on the outlook for the perfect recipe.